piyush-mahajan/Personal-Finance/README.md

 To run the Expense Tracker locally, follow these steps:

+1. Fork the repository.
-1. Clone the repository: `git clone https://github.com/your-username/expense-tracker.git`
+2. Clone the repository: `git clone https://github.com/your-username/expense-tracker.git`
-2. Navigate to the project directory: `cd expense-tracker`
+3. Navigate to the project directory: `cd expense-tracker`
-3. Open the `index.html` file in your web browser.
+4. Open the `index.html` file in your web browser.

 ## Usage